 Trustees are appointed in line with guidance issued by the Department for Transport and abide by the principles of good corporate governance.
 The Board of Trustees normally meets four times a year and the day-to-day running of the authority is supervised by the Chairman.

 As a trust port, GHT is a self-financing ‘not for profit’ organisation.
 The Trustees aim to run a reliable, efficient and cost-effective operation for the benefit of all stakeholders.

 The Gloucester Harbour covers a large area of the Severn from seawards of the Second Severn Crossing up to the weirs at Llanthony and Maisemore on the Severn near Gloucester and Bigsweir Bridge on the River Wye.
 The harbour area is crossed by both the Severn Bridge (M48) and the Prince of Wales Bridge (M4).
 The former nuclear power stations at Berkeley and Oldbury, which stand on land adjacent to the harbour area, have both ceased generation and are in the process of being decommissioned.
-A new University Technology College is now taking shape on the Berkeley site.
+A new University Technology College is now situated on the Berkeley site.
 The case for the construction of a new nuclear power station at Oldbury is still being evaluated.